francois-smith/Gendac-Proficiency-Assessment/README.md

     ```

 ### Installation
-1. Naviagte to the folder containing the project files
+1. Navigate to the folder containing the project files
 2. Open the folder in your terminal
 3. Install NPM package dependencies
    ```sh